jkeifer/cog-vs-zarr/README.md

 environment to run docker.

-> [!WARNING]
+> [!IMPORTANT]
 > Because of some of the compiled dependencies and their lack of prebuilt
-> binaries for aarch64 Linux, MacOS users with M-series processors will likely
+> binaries for aarch64 Linux, MacOS users with M-series processors will
-> not be able to build the docker container.
-Leverage either of the other two
+> not be able to run the docker container with the native architecture.
-> options to run this project.
+>
+> The container will run automatically via amd64 arch per the compose.yml,
+> but note that performance will not be as fast as native execution.

 To begin, clone this repo: